muratcakmaksoftware/english-formula-diagrams/README.md

 ## What is my goal ?
-- My goal, I bring together universal formulas for english.
+- My goal here is bringing close together universal formulas in english.
 - You can change formulas by your language.
-- I know I can a mistake.
-You can tell me my mistake from issues button.
+- I know I can make mistakes.
+You can tell my mistakes from issues button.

 ## How you change this formulas ?
 - You can download .drawio extention file.